jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-41.md

 ---
-title: "Law of Motion and Conservation of Energy"
+title: "Proofs of the Parts of the Third Law"
 heading: Articles 41-44
 weight: 44
-description: "Probatio posterioris partis"
+description: "Proof of the first and second parts of this third law."
 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes